The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 Filming on this episode probably started.

-They didn't start filming this till September.
+They start filming this till September.

-So they there was enough ISIS in the news that they could safely build the opening episode around this theme, even though the episode centered in Berlin.
+So there was enough ISIS in the news that they could safely build the opening episode around this theme, even though the episode centered in Berlin.

 What have they not explored?